 Each of the teams must enter a qualifying event to make the final shortlist of 32 teams.
 Each area within the FIFA precedence will earn the right to allow a set number of nations, but with each the format of qualification might vary somewhat, mainly between tournament and league formats.

-World Cup Betting Tips
+FIFA World Cup Winners

 Format of The Finals